 Except I lacked one thing: an air source.
 Shopping in China is not easy.
 Shops are *everywhere* and they are small.
 None of the friends I had made had any clue about this modelling malarkey and the questions I plied them with about where I might get stuff were simply met with blank stares.

-So it was that one hot, grey, humid Saturday in October 2008 my wife and I set off on our bicycles to find a compressor.
+So it was that one hot, grey, humid Saturday in October 2006 my wife and I set off on our bicycles to find a compressor.
 I was sure they must be available somewhere.
 Eventually, after cycling 5-6 miles I found one, and for £30 with a nice big tank and two wheels for easy movement; I was ecstatic.
 My wife was hot.
 Of course we couldn’t take this back with bikes.
 We locked them up and jumped on a local bus (7p a ride).
 Now, Chinese buses (at least back then) were agricultural beasts at best: very few seats and a ride like being in a small aeroplane in turbulence, so we were standing and being thrown around as usual.
 The journey was going well, until a particularly sharp bend and jolt sent the compressor crashing on to one of my wife’s exposed big toes.
 She stifled her scream to minimise the embarrassment (although, let’s face it, we were the only white people for miles around, so everyone was looking anyway) and went green.
 Fortunately we were close to home and stumbled off the bus.
 My wife sat on the pavement (which when you’ve seen what people do on the pavement and know how much of a clean-freak my wife is, will make you realise how much pain she was in) and I went in search of something cold to put on it.
 I ended up with a bag of milk from the fridge of a nearby shop (there’s always a shop nearby, and yes, milk is sold in bags in China.
-Only UHT though, no fresh milk available.)
-After sometime she could walk again and she managed the six floors up to our apartment (as did I, which was not an easy feet with the heavy compressor).
+Only UHT though; no fresh milk available.)
+After some time she could walk again and she managed the six floors up to our apartment (as did I, which was not an easy feat with the heavy compressor).
 Modelling in China came at some cost to my wife, and I love her all the more for it: she lost the toe nail.

 Modelling then commenced in a spare room in our huge and largely unfurnished apartment and the first two to roll off the bench in early 2007 were the Harriers: